LonamiWebs/lonamiwebs.github.io/content/blog/woce-7.md

 This post was a bit bittersweet for me!
 One takeaway definitely is the need to be a bit more creative when it comes down to studying how a different program works, but after all, if Cheat Engine can do it, so can we.
 There are still some unknowns left, and some shortcuts which we could've avoided, but regardless, we've seen how we can make it work.
 Making it ergonomic or more customizable comes later.
 Really, sometimes you just need to [embrace the grind][grind] and get a first working version out.
 Don't obsess with making it perfect or cleaner at first, it's such a waste of time (if you *are* going to clean it up in the end, plan ahead, estimate how long it would take, and put aside your changes until the cleaning is done).

 The [code for this post][code] is available over at my GitHub.
 You can run `git checkout step7` after cloning the repository to get the right version of the code.
-Again, only the code necessary to complete the step is included at the `step6` tag.
+Again, only the code necessary to complete the step is included at the `step7` tag.

 In the next post, we'll tackle the eighth step of the tutorial: Multilevel pointers.
 This step is what actually got me inspired into starting this entire series, which is why you may have felt this entry a bit more rushed.
 It is fairly more complicated than [part 6](/blog/woce-6) with a single pointer, because there's some ingenious work that needs to be done in order to efficiently, and automatically, solve it.
 I didn't manage to figure it out before starting the series, but maybe we're prepared now?

-The next post will also be the second-to-last entry in this series (the last step looks pretty tough as well!).
+The [next post](/blog/woce-8) will also be the second-to-last entry in this series (the last step looks pretty tough as well!).
 After that, there are bonus levels of an actual graphical game, but as far as I can tell, it's there to gain a bit more experience with something more "serious", which I will probably leave as an exercise to the reader.

 ### Footnotes